SCantergiani/Google-Data-Analytics-Certificate/SQL & Power BI Version/SQL & Power BI Version.md

   OR end_lng IS NULL
   OR member_casual IS NULL
 ```
-* 1067355 rows with at least one NULL cell.
+* There are 1067355 rows with at least one NULL cell.

 <br/>